baraarami/reading-notes/Arrays, Loops, Imports.md

 # Packages and Import

-Package = directory.
-Java classes can be grouped together in packages.
+Package declaration :

-The first statement, other than comments, in a Java source file, must be the package declaration.
+The fist statment , other than comments , in java a source file , must be the pacage declaration .

+you can have *import* statments , which allow you to specify classes from other packages that can be referenced without qualifuing them with thier package .

-Package declaration syntax
+### Package declaration syntax :
-The statement order is as follows.
-Comments can go anywhere.

-1) Package statment (optional).
-2) Imports (optional).
+1. package statment (optional)
+2. Import (optional)
-3) Class or interface definitions.
+3. Class or interface definition

-// This source file must be Drawing.java in the illustration directory.

-package illustration;

-import java.awt.*;
+### Common import :

-public class Drawing {
-    . . .
-}

- ## Common imports
-import java.awt.; Common GUI elements. import java.awt.event.; The most common GUI event listeners. import javax.swing.; More common GUI elements.
-Note "javax". import java.util.; Data structures (Collections), time, Scanner, etc classes. import java.io.; Input-output classes. import java.text.; Some formatting classes. import java.util.regex.*; Regular expression classes.

-## import FAQ
-Q: I've imported java.awt., why do I also need java.awt.event.?
-A: The wildcard "*" only makes the classes in this package visible, not any of the subpackages.

-Q: Why don't I need an import to use String, System, etc?
-A: All classes in the java.lang package are visible without an import.

-Different types of loops in Java j,bh
+there are 166 packages containing 3279 classes and intrfaces in java 5 , some of these impotrs are :

+1.import java.awt.*;	Common GUI elements.
+2.import java.awt.event.*;	The most common GUI event listeners.
+3.import javax.swing.*;	More common GUI elements.
+Note "javax".
+4.import java.util.*;	Data structures (Collections), time, Scanner, etc classes.
+5.import java.io.*;	Input-output classes.
+6.import java.text.*;	Some formatting classes.
+7.import java.util.regex.*;	Regular expression classes.

+### In programming languages , looping is a feature which facilitates the execution of a set of instructions until the controlling Boolean expression evaluates to false .

-## Here are the types of loops that we can find in Java:
+# Here Are the type of loops that we can find in java :
+1.simple for loop
-Simple for loop Enhanced for-each loop While loop Do-While loop
+2.Enhanced for-each loop

-1) For - repeat by incrementing a counter

-2) While - repeat while true

-3) Do-While - first conditional evaluation happens after first iteration
+3.while loop
+4.do while loop